IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/README.md

   * fix: calculated proper index to read from candidates sheet using ItemResponse.getItem().getIndex()-2/2 in Responses Formatting.gs
 ##### Changes Since v2.1:
 * updating relationship types used to be extremely difficult and would compromise anonymity because it required recording the user's already submitted likes/dislikes, removing the user, signing them up again, and filling out matching forms on behalf of other users
-  * it can now be accomplished easily with the following steps:
+  * it can now be accomplished easily using the steps in the "Modifying User Sign-Up Information" above
-1. update user information accordingly on the sign-up form linked spreadsheet
-2. in Update Matching Form.gs,
-    1. change the hawk ID in runUserUpdate to be that of the desired user
-    2. run runUserUpdate

-Note: v3.0 is experimental and NOT currently in use by IIT RaaS until it undergoes further testing!
-Upon being approved, the Privacy Policy will be updated accordingly.
-##### Potential Bugs:
+#### Potential Bugs:
 * two users submit likes/dislikes for each other within 10 seconds ⇒ two triggers might simultaneously modify same spreadsheet
   * note: this is a theoretical error, and in all the tests I conducted, submitting the two forms simultaneously functioned as intended
   * workaround: (see note) I expect this to be very rare, so if I get a script error, I'll manually add the users back to each other's candidates lists